 While working people may be sighing, exclaiming, or whispering "TGIF" today, I am packing my suitcase for a destination nobody would wish upon his worst enemy: the hospital.
 My tummy doctor said I should check in for some tummy work-up tomorrow.

 I am not looking forward to it.
 Okay, I loathe it.
 Medical procedures are the opposite of a relaxing soak in a Jacuzzi.
 It’s similar to the prospect of balancing on a high wire without a safety net.

 I want to humor that part of myself that can still smile, no matter what the circumstances.
 That’s the part of me that stubbornly writes about grace despite wars, massacres, corruption, bigotry, hatred, betrayal, and all sorts of trouble and turbulence in this mad-crazed world.

-Admonition to self: Nothing, not even a medical procedure, nor its results, should benumbed the Strength yoked upon the heavy-laden heart of one who believes in a God who promised, “Take my yoke upon you.
+Nothing, not even a medical procedure, nor its results, should benumb the strength yoked upon the heavy-laden heart of one who believes in a God who promised, “Take my yoke upon you.
 Let me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
 For my yoke is easy to bear, and the burden I give you is light.”
 Matthew 11:29-30 (NLT)

 Indeed, thank God it’s Friday!